Wake Up and Dream (novel)

-Wake Up and Dream is a science fiction novel by Ian R. MacLeod.
+Wake Up and Dream is a science fiction novel by British writer Ian R. MacLeod.
 The novel is set in an alternate version of the 1940s, where "feelies", a form of cinema that allows the audience to directly experience the emotions of the characters, are a primary form of entertainment, putting actors such as Clark Gable, the protagonist, out of work.
 This alternate Gable finds work as a Chandlerian private detective who uncovers a plot to use the feelies to turn the American public's attention away from the Second World War.